Patryk-Likus/SnakeAdvanced/README.md

 - Passing through walls (WallHack)
 - Poisoned apple, which resets scores and hides a good apple in a few fields from the snake

 The program verifies the registration and login process, thanks to which the player has the opportunity to create his own account, with a unique login.
 The scores of each player are stored on a scoreboard.
-Below screenshot from the app.
+Below screenshot from the app:

 ![Snake main](https://user-images.githubusercontent.com/65070389/99181169-0670cf00-272d-11eb-94c5-95729bbd5ea0.jpg)